-Grenfell Tower fire could result in corporate manslaughter charges
+Cladding in 82 UK buildings fails fire safety tests

 The Kensington and Chelsea Tenant Management Organization told CNN in a statement, "Following the tragic events at Grenfell Tower, we made it an immediate priority to cooperate fully with the investigation process.
 We will continue to do so."

-The police letter was not publicly released by police, but was sent to CNN by the former chairman of the Grenfell Residents' Association, David Collins, who says the letter shows "progress, a move in the right direction."
+The police letter was not publicly released by police, but was sent by the former chairman of the Grenfell Residents' Association, David Collins, who says the letter shows "progress, a move in the right direction."

 Campaign group Justice4Grenfell "welcomes" the letter, according to a statement released Thursday, but adds that the police should go further by ensuring that individuals involved are also "named, charged and put on trial."